 Spiral Welded Pipe Surface Treatment Method

-Solvent and emulsion are used to clean the spiral welded pipe surface, removing oil, grease, dust, smoothing agent, and other organic matter.
+Solvent and emulsion are used to clean the spiral welded pipe surface, removing oil, grease, dust, smoothing agents, and other organic matter.
 However, it cannot remove rust, oxide skin, flux, or other organic matter from the steel surface.
 It is used as an additional measure in spiral welded pipe anti-corrosion production.

 2. Rust Removal Tool: